 Is ERG mode killing your training?

-Tell The Sufferfest Training Centre what your Functional Threshold Power (FTP) and it sets power targets for the workout based on that value.
+Tell The Sufferfest app what your Functional Threshold Power (FTP) or take our Full Frontal Fitness test to get your complete power profile and the app will set power targets for the workout based on your values.
 Trainer resistance is automatically adjusted so you are forced to hit those targets, whether you like it or not.

 While ERG Mode does represent some serious next-level Suffering, there are some situations in which good old slope or “dumb trainer “ mode may be a better option.
 Today we’re going to break down the pros and cons of ERG Mode so you can use it—or not—most effectively.